-The center is closed for the following holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas.
+The center is closed for the following holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the Friday after Thanksgiving and Christmas.
 If a holiday falls on a weekend, it will be observed on either the preceding Friday or the following Monday according to Meriter policy.
 The Center may also close additional holidays when determined by hospital administration.